 Priority for funding is given to organizations that have a mission that enhances the intellectual, cultural, and physical development of students as individuals and members of society.
 The overriding assumption is that higher learning is the focal point of all activity on campus.
 Segregated fees are NOT to be used for purposes that are exclusively academic in nature or for purposes that do not benefit the entire student body.
 Academically related activities fall into two broad categories:

 When participants in an activity receive credit or when participation in an activity is required for the completion of a course, the activity should receive tangible support from the related department, school, or college.
 Direct funding, release time for faculty advisors, or use of equipment would be appropriate means of support.
 (See "Criteria for Funding with Segregated Fees," Section VII.)

-The Student Allocations Committee meets Tuesday afternoons at 3:45 PM during the regular fourteen week semester.
+The Student Allocations Committee meets Wednesday afternoons at 4:00 PM in Reeve Memorial Union during the regular fourteen week semester.
 To set up an appointment to meet with the committee regarding budgetary matters for your group, please contact the committee chair at extension x0334.
 The Allocations Committee does not meet during the last week of class each semester.
-The Allocations Committee does not generally meet during interims, although a meeting is sometimes held during the spring interim to take care of last minute issues before the summer break.
+The Allocations Committee does not generally meet during interim, although a meeting is sometimes held during the spring interim to take care of last minute issues before the summer break.
 If a significant problem arises during the times when the Allocations Committee is not meeting, the chairperson will conduct a phone vote to resolve the issue.